Overfeeding your Boston Terrier will lead to weight gain, obesity problems and other health issues.

 - Bodyweight: If your pooch suffers from obesity or has gained weight recently, you should limit her food intake.

 - Metabolism: This has to do with how your dog digests food.
-Boston Terriers have a fast metabolism with high needs for energy.
+Boston Terriers have a fast metabolism with a high need for energy.

 - Activity levels: Active Boston Terriers need more food intake, for instance.